pabou38/fridge/README.md

 # fridge
-connected fridge in micropython with ESP8266
+Connected fridge in micropython with ESP8266.
+Solar powered.